 Rubella is a herpes virus.
 Generally rubella is considered a mild adolescent disease.
 However, a maternal infection can be transmitted through the placenta to the fetus, causing congenital rubella.
-Congenital rubella may result in chronic cardiac disease, growth retardation hepatosplenomegaly, malformations and other severe anomalies.
+Congenital rubella may result in chronic cardiac disease, growth retardation, hepatosplenomegaly, malformations and other severe anomalies.
 Children born asymptomatic may develop these abnormalities later in life.
 To reduce the risk of such severe complications, accurate serological methods must be performed to determine the serologic status of childbearing-aged women.
-The presence of rubella- specific IgG in the bloodstream attests immunity to rubella.
 A woman tested to be non-immune can be educated on infection and differentiate rubella from other exanthematous diseases.
 Expecting women with current rubella infection should be counseled on the consequences of congenital infection.